-The Evening MBA was developed to meet the needs of individuals with significant professional work experience.
+The Evening MBA was developed to meet the needs of individuals with professional work experience.
 Evening MBA students seek to gain the additional knowledge, understanding, and skills necessary to advance in their respective careers.
-The Evening MBA program is delivered one evening per week at each location.
+Each course meets one night per week, Monday-Thursday from 6:00 p.m. to 10:00 p.m.